robamu-org/tmtccmd/README.md

 software but has evolved into a more generic tool for satellite developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
 Currently, only the PUS standard is implemented as a packet standard.
-This tool can be used either as a command line tool or as a GUI tool but the GUI capabilities are still in an Alpha state.
+This tool can be used either as a command line tool or as a GUI tool, but the GUI capabilities are still in an Alpha state.

 This client currently supports the following communication interfaces: